 ⭐ Why are Crawl Traps Important in SEO?

 Crawl traps can severely impact a search engine’s ability to effectively crawl and index a website, leading to reduced visibility in search results.
-Addressing crawl traps ensures search engines can access important content efficiently.
+When crawlers are trapped, they waste valuable crawl budget, which is the limited number of pages a search engine will crawl on a site within a given timeframe.
+Addressing crawl traps ensures search engines can access important content efficiently, which is crucial for maintaining or improving search rankings.

 ⚙️ How Do Crawl Traps Work?